phwitti/sync-dbx-nxc/README.md

 - Python SDK for Dropbox API v2: https://github.com/dropbox/dropbox-sdk-python
 - NextCloud OCS API for Python: https://github.com/EnterpriseyIntranet/nextcloud-API

 They're also linked in the dependencies-folder.
-Make sure to correctly setup them for your python-installation.
+Make sure to correctly set them up for your python-installation.

 ## Nice Additions